 Then there’s the humour.
 Here, The Suicide Squad is more like the Deadpool movies than Gunn’s Guardians jaunts: raunchy jokes come hot and fast, but for every gag that elicits a chuckle there’s at least one that falls flat.

-But like I said earlier: the sheer force of Gunn’s unbridled vision more than compensates for The Suicide Squad’s few shortcomings.
+But in the end, the sheer force of Gunn’s unbridled vision more than compensates for this and any of The Suicide Squad’s other shortcomings.
 And who knows?
-Maybe this will even encourage studios to place more trust in the storytelling instincts of their filmmakers – although the odds of that happening are probably worse than what even the Suicide Squad is used to…
+Maybe this will encourage studios to place more trust in the storytelling instincts of their filmmakers – although the odds of that happening are probably worse than what even the Suicide Squad is used to…